m1maker/ngt-docs/NGT documents/objects/custom_menu/properties.md

 clicksound | the sound to play once clicked.
 edgesound | the sound to play once the menu reaches to the edge.
 wrapsound | the sound to play once the menu is wrapped.
-opensound | the sound to play once the menu is displaied, or another word, If the menu is shown.
+opensound | the sound to play once the menu is displaied, or another word, When the menu is shown.
 movesound | the sound to play once the menu item is navigated.